The Baffling Science Of Adult Sleeptalking

 Sleepwalking, teeth grinding, nightmares and sexsomnia are also forms of parasomnia.
 Moira Junge, the CEO of Sleep Health Foundation, shares that these are abnormal behaviours that occur during REM sleep (the dreaming state) or non-REM sleep and may or may not be related to dreams or real-life scenarios.

 “We still don’t know entirely why adults sleep talk!
 It can also occur more frequently with people experiencing PTSD and other mental health conditions, but it’s generally not related to poor mental health,” Rachel Beard, Sleep Wellness Manager of A.H.
-Beard’s Sleep Wellness Centre, tells Refinery29 Australia.
+Beard’s Sleep Wellness Centre, tells Refinery29.

 Advertisement